Suizer98/Suizer98/README.md

 Welcome to my GitHub profile!

 :computer:
-I am a software engineer dedicated and passionate to full stack GIS web developments.
-Also keen to involve in any geomatics engineering researches.
+I am a software engineer dedicated and passionate about full-stack GIS web development, with a strong internship and academic background in geomatics engineering.
+This cross-disciplinary expertise enables me to excel in both domains, from collecting GIS data and processing it to developing innovative software solutions tailored to meet spatial data needs.
+My skills bridge the gap between geomatics engineering and gis software development.

 :smirk_cat:
 Visit my personal portfolio for more <a href="https://suizer98.github.io/portfolio/" target="_blank">details</a>!